yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2022/index.md

 comex also observed an issue with watchpoints, where resuming execution after breaking on a watchpoint would seemingly fail to resume with the correct state.
 [byte[]](https://github.com/liamwhite) investigated the issue and found that it happened when Dynarmic failed to update the PC register inside watchpoint callbacks.
-Merry fixed this issue again by {{< gh-hovercard "8569" "completely rewriting Dynarmic's support for watchpoints" >}}, now breaking immediately when necessary and avoiding almost all of the performance penalty of enabling watchpoints.
+Merry fixed this issue again by {{< gh-hovercard "8569" "completely rewriting Dynarmic's support for watchpoints," >}} now breaking immediately when necessary and avoiding almost all of the performance penalty of enabling watchpoints.
 Nice!

 byte[] has also been hard at work fixing various kernel issues and inconsistencies throughout June, and this month is no exception.
 This time around, while searching for the source of a mysterious freezing bug in `Super Mario Galaxy`, he rewrote the entire scheduler and brought it in line with the current state of the art in reverse engineering of the Switch kernel.